-It's important to know that melatonin is a sleep regulator, not a sleep initiator.
-Why is this important?
-Because most people who take melatonin want to fall asleep quicker and wake up feeling more refreshed; however, it's not designed for either of these.
+It's important to know that melatonin is a sleep regulator and not a sleep initiator.
+Most people who take melatonin want to fall asleep quicker and wake up refreshed; however, it's not designed for either of these.

-AlthoughMelatonin can help some, in particular those with jet lag or work night shifts and need sleep during the day.
+With that being said, melatonin can help some people such as those who experience jet lag after traveling or those who work night shifts and sleep during the day.

-Read this blogger's interesting experience with using melatonin for one week:
+Read this blogger's experience with using melatonin for one week:

-This article published by Michael J. Breus, PhD (The Sleep Doctor) explains why not to take melatonin:
+This article published by Michael J. Breus, PhD (The Sleep Doctor) explains why most should not take melatonin regularly for sleep:

 After reading these excerpts, you may be wondering "what can I take instead of melatonin?"

 1) Amino acids such as L-tryptophan and L-theanine